kubernetes-sigs/cluster-api/docs/proposals/20210310-opt-in-autoscaling-from-zero.md

 // NodeInfo contains information about the node's architecture and operating system. type NodeInfo struct {
-    // Architecture is the architecture of the node.
-It is a string that can be any of (amd64, arm64, s390x, ppc64le).
+    // architecture is the CPU architecture of the node.
+    // Its underlying type is a string and its value can be any of amd64, arm64, s390x, ppc64le.
     // +optional
-    // +kubebuilder:validation:Enum=amd64;arm64;s390x;ppc64le
     Architecture Architecture `json:"architecture,omitempty"`
-    // OperatingSystem is a string representing the operating system of the node.
+    // operatingSystem is a string representing the operating system of the node.
     // +optional
     OperatingSystem string `json:"operatingSystem,omitempty"`
 }